 This is where people can operate as a single intelligence instead of beating up on one another in competition.
 Sad to say we find that in organizations all over the place where you’ve got presidents of units or divisions that are somewhat siloed and they’re in competition with one another.
 This is all about the governance thing that we could talk the whole day about.

 The fourth element of this renewal that Generon talks about are these awareness practices and the practices for gaining deep insight and practices for high performance thinking some of which I’ve mentioned.
-Those are the 4 big elements that I was referring to that in our terms we talk about organization renewal.
+Those are the four big elements that I was referring to that in our terms we talk about organization renewal.

 What are your perspectives on leadership and where should renewing organizations focus?